Mechanical Engineering Major

 (6) Electrical Circuits: This program requirement may be satisfied by MAE 3780/3783 - Mechatronics (recommended), ENGRD 2100 - Introduction to Circuits for Electrical and Computer Engineers, or PHYS 3360 - Electronic Circuits.

-(7) Technical Writing Requirement: MAE 4272 satisfies this Common Curriculum requirement.
+(7) Engineering Communications Requirement (formerly Technical Writing requirement): MAE 4272 satisfies this Common Curriculum requirement.

 (8) Major Program Electives: The Major Program Electives requirement consists of the following five courses: